Hiroreco/enreco-archive/recap-data/glossary/quests/heart-of-ruin.md

 [Read "Prelude of Ruin"](#text:prelude-of-ruin)

 Progressing onward, the heroes were thrown into a series of arenas where they fought off waves of Stains, each victory building up **Purification Energy**.
 The goal was to fill this energy meter to cleanse their corrupted comrades.
-However, their progress was threatened by trap-laden terrain and attacks from their own cursed allies, which would drain the energy and delay their rescue.
+However, their progress was threatened by trap-laden terrain and attacks from their cursed allies, which would drain the energy meter and delay their rescue.

 Only once the meter was filled could each corrupted hero [be freed](https://www.youtube.com/live/FlPFFE5_X3Y?si=gTrix4HT7CG7-0Xx&t=9250) and return to the group.